mariofdezzz/toruk-docs/src/guide/essentials/handlers.md

 ```

 ::: tip 💬 Info
-For more complex responses like streams, visit Deno docs.
+For more complex responses like Streams, visit Deno docs.
 :::

 ## Parameters